Sudan protest organizers reject UN mediation offer | DW | 09.01.2022

 One of the major organizers of Sudan's anti-coup protests, the Sudanese Professionals' Association, refused an offer from the UN to mediate talks with the military on Sunday.

-The UN hopes to help broker a deal following a military coup last October.
+The UN has hoped to help broker a deal following a military coup last October.

-The UN envoy to Sudan Volker Perthes said talks were the "sustainable path forward towards democracy and peace," and called for an "end to the violence."
+The UN envoy to Sudan, Volker Perthes, has said talks were the "sustainable path forward toward democracy and peace," and called for an "end to the violence."
 He claimed the process would be "inclusive," though protesters do not seek a power-sharing agreement but rather a return to civilian rule.

-Perthes plans a news conference for Monday where it is expected he will outline details of his proposal.
+Perthes has planned a news conference for Monday, where it is expected he will outline the details of his proposal.
 The UN Security Council will meet Wednesday to discuss Sudan.

-Forces for Freedom and Change, the umbrella coalition for the groups behind the protests, said it had not received any details of Perthes' proposal.
+Forces for the Declaration of Freedom and Change, the umbrella coalition for the groups behind the protests, said it had not received any details of Perthes' proposal.

 The UN's offer to mediate comes a week after the resignation of Prime Minister Abdalla Hamdok.
 He said the inability of the generals to compromise with protesters was behind his decision to step down.

-The Sudanese Professionals' Association sees Perthes as behind that arrangement, which they discredit as it sidelined pro-democracy forces, a position Hamdok similarly realized was untenable when he resigned.
+The Sudanese Professionals' Association has said it sees Perthes as being behind that arrangement, which they've discredited as it sidelined pro-democracy forces, a position Hamdok similarly realized was untenable when he resigned.

-The protest organizers' rejection of the offer comes amid renewed protests Sunday, which are expected to continue.
+The protest organizers' rejection of the offer came amid renewed protests on Sunday, which are expected to continue.

 More than 60 people have been killed since the military took over.